 For all who rely on the works of the law are under a curse, as it is written: “Cursed is everyone who does not continue to do everything written in the Book of the Law.”
 Clearly no one who relies on the law is justified before God, because “the righteous will live by faith.”
 (Gal.
 3:10-11)

 While it is clear that the new believing communities sprouting up in Gentile nations were aware of the Jewish roots of the faith (1 Cor.
 5:7), where does Paul or any other New Testament writer encourage Gentile believers to live as Jews or embrace a Hebraic lifestyle?
-In the words of Dr. Daniel C. Juster, a pioneer in the Messianic movement:
+In the words of Dr. Daniel C. Juster, a pioneer in the Messianic movement and renown theologian:

 It is most telling that in all the epistles to congregations there is not a single word commanding Gentiles to adopt the whole Torah, and no direct statement of hope that they will eventually adopt a fully Torah keeping life in the same way as the Jews.
 There is no word of such an exhortation or even mild encouragement throughout the whole book of Acts, which is written in part to show the relationship of Jewish-Gentile fellowship!

 WHY THEN ARE JEWISH BELIEVERS COMMANDED TO KEEP THE TORAH

 Good question.
 First of all, let me repeat it, no one will be saved through works of the law—Jew or Gentile.
 However Jews are called to live as Jews as a matter of eternal calling (not to obtain eternal salvation).
 I can eat a lobster tail today and it will not affect my salvation, but I would not be staying true to my calling as a Jew.
 In the Acts revival the new Jewish believers were portrayed as being “Zealous for the Torah” (Acts 21:20).
 And this was a good thing!